Tools4everBV/HelloID-Conn-Prov-Target-Aura/readme.md

 - The properties which are not sent to the webservice are not updated.
 When a property is sent without a value the value will be cleared in Aura.
 - You must disable a user account with the property address.extadd (room number) with an endDate [yyyyMMdd].
 If the value not contains a valid date the room number will be updated
 - There are no Enable or Delete tasks
-- The connector is created for PS 5.1 and core 7.1.
-But there are some .net objects under investigation for our cloud agent.
-In the meantime the connector only works on the agent.

 #### Creation / correlation process